 I have been very fortunate in my life.
 The path to where I am today has been a winding, challenging, fulfilling one.

 I grew up in a stable, supportive family who created a solid emotional base for me to approach the world in a positive, proactive way.
-Growing up at a private golf club is not a bad way to spend your early years – especially if you love golf and have access to play anytime you want.
-My father, Peter Haime, was the Golf Professional at the club, helping me to shape my golf game and give me access to a fundamental way of playing.
-My mother Dawn worked at the club and was always available for moral support.
+I am grateful for a fortunate beginning.
+Growing up at a golf club is not a bad way to spend your early years – especially if you love golf and have access to the game anytime you want.
+My father, Peter Haime, was the Golf Professional at the club, helping me to shape my golf abilities and give me access to a fundamental way of playing.
+My mother, Dawn, worked at the club and was the one who shaped the foundation of our family.
 I played many sports, but the eventual shift to focusing on golf was natural.
-By the time I was 17, I was regularly winning youth events and building a reputation as a national player.
+By the time I was 17, I was showing promise and building a reputation as a national player.
 My dream from an early age was to play NCAA athletics – and I reached that dream accepting a full athletic scholarship to Purdue University, West Lafayette, IN.
 It was a very exciting time.

-It was a fast start in professional golf finishing as medallist in the player’s tour school to gain a playing card around the world.
+It was a fast start in professional golf finishing as medallist in the player’s tour school to gain a playing card for various professional tours around the world.
 I started in Australia, shifted to South Africa, returning to Canada and the United States to play in events, shifting to Asia and continued that pattern for about six years.
 There were successes and tournament wins, but too many disappointments and frustrations.
-Running out of finances and out of patience, in my final year in professional golf, I failed to qualify to gain a card for the U.S. PGA Tour School.
+Having to consistently address an injury in the final year and failing to produce consistent enough results, in my final year in professional golf, I failed to qualify to gain a card for the U.S. PGA Tour School.
 In my final round in professional golf, I played with Todd Hamilton from Illinois who ironically went on to win the British Open Championship several years later.
 Sadly, my golf career was over – as was a large piece of what I did since I was 10 years old – competing and trying to improve in a competitive environment.

 The shift to the “real” world from professional sports was a difficult one.
-“What the heck do I do now” and “how does a golfer dramatically shift focus and do something else” were re-occurring questions I asked myself – for several unproductive years!!
+“What the heck do I do now” and “how does a golfer dramatically shift focus and do something else” were re-occurring questions I asked myself.
 I moved from traveling and competing around the world in t-shirts and shorts with a flexible schedule to an inflexible office environment wearing a suit and tie.
-There was a lot of soul searching and questioning during this time.
+It was a big change.